Beyond the map there is

 The trees themselves—

-The broken pines holding vigil
+The broken pines that hold still vigil

 At meadow's edge,